besheraj/Milestone3/README.md

 **Edit My Profile**
 * Email field cant be edited and will display the user email.
 * All fields are required.
-* If password and confirm password fields dosent match will return "passwrd dosent match"
+* If password and confirm password fields dosent match will return "password dosent match"
 * If user name existed will return"this email already exist please try to login"
 * If password not 8 charcters will return "please match the password format"
 * Click on Delete my profile will have checkbox to confirm delete if click on cancle will be back to page and if click ok will return "your account deleted succesfully" on the main page.